Beachamwell: St Mary's church

 The thatched roof of the church caught alight on 2 February 2022.
 The fire is believed to have been started by a spark from lead welding that was being carried out by workmen on the roof.
 The church was extensively damaged with the thatched roof, windows and fittings destroyed.
-It has been confirmed that the church was insured and that insurance will pay for the resoration, but with a shortfall.
-Most of the written records and most of the valuable items have been recovered intact, although the Baptismal records appear to have been lost.
-The bells remain in the tower, but the bell frame will have to be examined.
-If the frame is damaged the bells may have to be sent down.
-A statement from the Diocese of Ely contained: "The immediate next steps will be to clear the church of debris, secure the building and determine with expert advice how to protect the walls and the remaining stain glass work."
-The fate of the famous Beachamwell Devil is unknown due to the difficulty of access.
+Most of the written records and most of the valuable items were recovered intact, although the Baptismal records were lost.